Breakfast Strata (with fillings you choose)

-- ASSEMBLE AND REFRIGERATE: Add to large bowl with bread: the egg-milk-seasoning mixture; the vegetable filling; and cheeses (reserving 1/2 cup cheese to sprinkle on top).
+- ASSEMBLE AND REFRIGERATE: Add to large bowl with bread: egg mixture; the vegetable filling; and cheeses (reserving 1/2 cup cheese to sprinkle on top).
 Mix lightly to combine well.
-Pour into prepared pan(s).
+Pour into prepared casserole dish or pan(s).
 Sprinkle on remaining cheese.
-Cover with plastic and refrigerate for an hour (or more) or overnight.
+Cover with plastic wrap and refrigerate or aluminum foil for at least 30 minutes (1 hour is better) or overnight.

-- BAKE AND SERVE: Heat oven to 350F.
+- BAKE AND SERVE: Heat oven to 350F/176.7C.
 Remove strata from fridge.
-Uncover and bake for 40-50 minutes until puffed and golden brown on top – and just until the centre doesn't jiggle when you shake the pan.
-Toothpick inserted in centre should come out clean.
+Uncover and bake for 40-50 minutes until puffed and golden brown on top – and just until the center doesn't jiggle when you shake the pan.
+Toothpick inserted in center should come out clean.
 If using a slightly bigger pan, bake 5-10 minutes less as strata will be thinner.
+Don't overbake as the strata will become dry.
 Serve warm.
 Garnish with sour cream if desired.